pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 His life had been spared, but his spirit was annihilated.
 His art, the thing he had loved above all else, was a venomous power he could no longer control.
 He had looked upon the face of his god and seen the ultimate truth: that to a being of infinite silence, a poet's words are the most obscene noise of all.

 He never returned to his villa.
 He did not collect his jewels or his library of rare poisons.
-He walked out of the city gates as the red sun began to bleed once more upon the horizon, a man with no name and no craft.
+He walked out of the city gates as the red sun began to bleed once more upon the horizon like a garnet cracked open to reveal its crimson heart, a man with no name and no craft.
 He fled Zul-Bha-Sair, and the last of the great poets of Zothique was never heard from again, forever silenced by the terrible, sublime horror of a prayer that had been answered.

 The End.